ipfs-inactive/examples/examples/websites/README.md

 Now, you can test it out locally by opening `http://localhost:8080/ipfs/$SITE_HASH` in your web browser!
 Next, to view it coming from another ipfs node, you can try `http://gateway.ipfs.io/ipfs/$SITE_HASH`.
 Cool, right?
-But those hashes are kinda ugly.
+But those hashes are rather ugly.
 Lets look at some ways to get rid of them.

 First, you can do a simple DNS TXT record, containing `dnslink=/ipfs/$SITE_HASH`.
 Once that record propogates, you should be able to view your site at `http://localhost:8080/ipns/your.domain`.
 Now thats quite a bit cleaner.
+You can also try this on the gateway at `http://gateway.ipfs.io/ipns/your.domain`

 Next, you might be asking "well what if i want to change my website, DNS is slow!"
-Well let me tell you about this little thing called Ipns.
+Well let me tell you about this little thing called Ipns (note the 'n').
 Ipns is the Interplanetary Naming System, you might have noticed the above link has `/ipns/` instead of `/ipfs/`.
 Ipns is used for mutable content in the ipfs network, it's relatively easy to use, and will allow you to change your website without updating the dns record every time!
 So how do you use it?

 After adding your webpage, simply do:
 ```bash